How to Add a Pinch Pleat on Store Bought Curtains

 This pleating tape can be sewn right over the pocket at the top or any tabs on the back of your store bought curtains.

 The soft pleats give window treatments a higher end look for sure.
-It's one of the biggest bangs for the buck I've done to customize them:
+It's one of the biggest bangs for the buck I've done to customize them over the years:

 I think I'm going to take the hem on these up just a little higher so they "kiss" the floor.